SERVICE DAY – Wednesday, April 5, 2017

 5. Takoma Park City Gardens

-Vegetative litter and invasive plant removal, cutting, sawing, manual pulling of plant material.
+Vegetative litter, cutting, sawing, manual pulling of plant material

 6. Ten-Second Testimony